miloscabrilo/MV-Team/mv-client/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.\
 Content of `dist/` directory will be copied to `www` directory of Cordova project.
-On that way, Angular files will be used in Corodova app.
+On that way, Angular files will be used in Cordova app.

 ## Running unit tests